brooks-code/WSL-VHDX-Compact/README.md

 Invoke-PS2EXE -extract .\wsl2compact.exe -OutPath .\extracted
 ```

-And then inspect its files :)
+And then inspect its content :)

-The only difference with [wsl_compactor.ps1](https://github.com/brooks-code/WSL-VHDX-Compact/blob/main/wsl_compactor.ps1) should be the two lines added at the end (to keep the terminal screen active and exit on user input).
+The only difference with [wsl_compactor.ps1](https://github.com/hyperphantasia/WSL-VHDX-Compact/blob/main/wsl_compactor.ps1) script should be the two lines added at the end (to keep the terminal screen active and exit on user input).

 ```powershell
 Write-Host "`nPress any key to exit..." -ForegroundColor DarkCyan